A heart attack — not assassins — killed Kim's sibling, N. Korea says

 Malaysian officials have charged two women with Kim Jong Nam's murder, accusing them of smearing him with the highly toxic nerve agent VX.

-Despite North Korea requesting that no autopsy occur, Malaysian officials conducted an post-mortem that they said found the chemical on Kim's eyes and face.
+Despite North Korea requesting that no autopsy occur, Malaysian officials conducted a post-mortem that they said found the chemical on Kim's eyes and face.

 The incident has triggered a diplomatic battle between the two countries amid speculation that the alleged assassins were acting on orders of the North Korean government.